sullivansantana/PedestrianAndCyclistAccidents/README.md

 - Merge pedestrian and cyclist accident datasets into a unified fact table.
 - Clean and standardize accident information.
 - Perform exploratory and business-oriented SQL analysis.
-- Build an interactive dashboard in Power BI.
+- Build an interactive dashboard in Tableau.
 - Showcase SQL and Business Intelligence skills for a Data Analyst portfolio.

 ---